Adult Social Care Market Position Statement

 In 2022 there were 67 referrals to the waiting list.

 In 2023, 63 referrals were received.
-Five of these were from out of area.
+Five referrals were out of area.

 How we propose to shape the market

-We have a consistent waiting list for Housing with Care placements (36 as of March 2024) with priority always given to those that can demonstrate a local connection to Stockton-on-Tees.
+We have a consistent waiting list for Housing with Care Extra Care placements (with priority always given to those that can demonstrate a local connection to Stockton-on-Tees).
+As of April 2026 there are 54 individuals on the waiting list for Extra Care services who are awaiting referral to a scheme.

 Mental health